 In the era of major upheavals, it was the year of the "pop" festivals : Woodstock (United States), Wight (Great Britain) and Amougies (Belgium).
 Gathering of hippies for some, sociological phenomenon for others.
 Against the backdrop of Vietnam War rejection, the upheavals of racial riots and the fallout from May 1968.

 Amougies - 24th to 28th of October 69 - 48 groups of progressive rock, pop, avant-garde and free jazz - mainly British - but also from United States and all over Europe - meet under a tent, as part of Actuel Festival organised by BYG Records.

 Frank Zappa and Pierre Lattes assume the role of masters of ceremonies.
 Zappa plays with a number of groups, especially on Friday alongside Aynsley Dunbar Retallation.

 In such a small village, the logistical challenge is considerable : welcoming, accommodating, and feeding the 50,000 spectators expected, arriving by car, bus, moped or bicycle.
-Knowing that there will be twice as many festival-goers.
+Knowing that there will be twice at the long-awaited festival.

 Many people will be afraid of possible overflows but it will not be so on the promised land of Amougies.

 Get the vibe or relive Actuel Festival through Jean Paul Margnac's eyes and his vintage ektachrome shots